 - Read the August 2016 WFCAP Service Provider Update for information about program policy changes effective October 3, 2016.

 - Due to system changes, WFCAP participants need to ensure the appropriate forms for their business are on file in order to receive WFCAP payments.
 View the memo about which forms are needed.

-- Sign up for emails notifying you about changes to WFCAP.
+- Sign up for the WFCAP listserv and you will get an email notifying you when changes occur for WFCAP.

 This page contains information for funeral, cemetery, and crematory service providers regarding WFCAP and contains resources for administering this program.
 Family members interested in funeral/burial assistance should speak with their funeral, cemetery, or crematory service provider.